Lyam0udi/GitGitHubLearning/README.md

 In this section, we will delve into the fundamental architecture of Git and understand how it operates.
 Having a clear grasp of how Git works internally will empower you to use it effectively in your software development journey.

+### Git Architecture

+Git's architecture can be divided into several key components: